 When crafting an optimized product portfolio, businesses will review the product performance of each specific product and all product lines they offer in their entire portfolio.
 This process identifies how much each product contributes to company growth, and whether that product or product line is a cash cow or a question mark (as defined by Boston Consulting Group’s growth-share matrix - more on that below).

 Additionally, any kind of new product development process is grounded in a single strategy so that businesses are only introducing new products to the market that they know align with their optimized product portfolio.
-In many cases, brands may even discover that their current product portfolio is cohesive enough on its own, and introducing any new products will do more harm than good.
+In many cases, brands may even discover that their current product portfolio is cohesive enough on its own, and introducing any new products may not lead to a positive return on investment.

 A product portfolio strategy helps allocate internal and external resources to the most appropriate products for your target market.